-The plaintiffs, including the company and its receiver Maurice Edleman, alleged that because of fraudulent conveyance of moneys and assets, "... shareholders have been greatly enriched at the expense of Puffer Hubbard, its creditors and its employees, who have been damaged to the extent of the moneys paid and assets transferred from Puffer Hubbard to shareholders."
+The plaintiffs, including the company and its receiver Maurice Edleman, alleged that because of fraudulent conveyance of moneys and assets, ". . . shareholders have been greatly enriched at the expense of Puffer Hubbard, its creditors and its employees, who have been damaged to the extent of the moneys paid and assets transferred from Puffer Hubbard to shareholders."
 The complaint also charged illegal redemption transaction, illegal dividends, and breach of "fiduciary" responsibility by the directors of the company.
-Under this count, the plaintiffs charged that the directors "conspired to defraud Puffer Hubbard," paid "an annual salary to Ringelberg far in excess of the value of his services," sold or assigned the assets of Puffer Hubbard to fund the illegal purchase of shares of Puffer Hubbard, caused Puffer Hubbard to pay unreasonably and unwarranted travel and entertainment expenses to and for the directors, and failed to make required contributions to the employee pension fund.
+Under this count, the plaintiffs charged that the directors "conspired to defraud Puffer Hubbard," paid "an annual salary to Ringelberg far in excess of the value of his services," sold or assigned the assets of Puffer Hubbard to pay unreasonably and unwarranted travel and entertainment expenses to and for the directors, and failed to make required contributions to the employee pension fund.
 Ringelberg told the Grand Haven Tribune, "I consider the suit unwarranted.
 It's a legal matter that will be handled by our attorneys.
 We'd all like to see the company survive.
 The only way is to find a company to fund it."
 He added.
 "The court dictates what has to be done."